Sus-Framework-Game-Engine/SF-Game-Engine/README.md

 Horrible Documentatino: read what is there, do not complain.
 I will keep developing this until my expectations are met.
 And then I will fix everything and finally provide an editor.

 If your name is Declan Connoly, GO Bis(2-Cloroethyl) sulfide YOURSELF!
-Stop making "autistic baby noises".
-PLEASE GODDAMN And last of all, isopropyl methylphosphonofluoridate YOU vaxerski, YOU CHECKED ONE SOURCE, AND IT WAS AI.
-EVERY OTHER SOURCE SAID IT IS NOT J'REMUE IT IS JE REMUE.
-ASK ANYONE FRENCH.